cristiklein/simpy/docs/topical_guides/porting_from_simpy2.rst

 Defining a Process
 ==================

-Processes hat to inherit the ``Process`` base class in SimPy 2.
-Subclasses had to implement at least a so called :abbr:`Process Execution Method (PEM)` and in most cases ``__init__()``.
+Processes had to inherit the ``Process`` base class in SimPy 2.
+Subclasses had to implement at least a so called *Process Execution Method (PEM)* and in most cases ``__init__()``.
 Each process needed to know the ``Simulation`` instance it belonged to.
 This reference was passed implicitly in the procedural API and had to be passed explicitly in the object-oriented API.
 Apart from some